ast-hugger/HMkt/README.md

-The Hindley-Milner type system for the basic lambda calculus.
-Written in conjunction with a Swift implementation as a language comparison exercise.
+The Hindley-Milner type system for the basic lambda calculus, with both Algorithms W and Algorithm J. Written as a language comparison exercise in conjunction with a Swift implementation.